oniani/oniani.github.io/content/weblog/the-essence-of-programming-functional-approach/index.md

 of the outcomes of obsession over functions.
 Most functional languages have a rich pool of predefined functions that help manipulate data.
 In the example above, we also see a very interesting notation.
-Namely, `[1..x]` which builds up a list of integers from 1 up to $x$ ($x$ must also be an integer such that
+Namely, `[1..x]` which builds up a list of integers from 1 up to \\( x \\) (\\( x \\) must also be an integer such that \\( x \geq 1 \\)).
-$x \geq 1$).
 Thus, another outcome is that data structures and collections can be created very easily, usually just in a single line of code, leaving more time for the programmer to deal with functions and the logic.
 These are some of the reasons why functional languages are so concise.

 ### [Math, Sets, and Haskell](#math-sets-and-haskell)

-Notice that in the factorial function above, I excluded the case when the function is called with $0$ ($0! = 1$).
+Notice that in the factorial function above, I excluded the case when the function is called with \\( 0 \\) (\\( 0! = 1 \\)).
 It was done on purpose so that now we are able to add some other notation and explain the whole function in detail.
 Below is a better and more complete version of the function.

 ```haskell
 -- | A function to find the factorial of a number